ompanchwate/weatherApp/readme.md

 7. Then execute `git commit -m "message"`.
 8. Execute `git push` command and this will push the code to your repository.
 9. Now you can create a new pull/merge request from your Github login.
-10. Wait for the Owner to accept your pull/merge request
+10. Wait for the Owner to accept your pull/merge request.
 <br><br>

 <h2 align="center">THANK YOU!</h2>